 #5 Change things up

-Along the same lines as #2, try another craft.
+Along the same lines as tip #2, try another craft.
 Learning a completely new skill from the start can spark enthusiasm, and it can be a nice break from crochet.
 When I was in a rut, not feeling inspired by crochet and completely unmotivated to work on the ideas I did have, I found myself looking up a lot of embroidery designs.
-It made me happy, and I wanted to stay creative.
-So I claimed the free Craftsy class I got with my purchase of the Handmade with Love Super Bundle last year to start embroidery.
-There’s a lot included in that bundle and it is limited time, so you can find out more about it here.

 #6 Take a break

-What do you do to get your crojo back?
+What are your crochet tips to get your crojo back?

 See you soon 🙂